 In this game, Pizza Hut logos served as in-game advertisements.

-In 1991 Electronic Gaming Monthly published an April Fools' joke stating that after resetting your game console 5 times and entering a code on both controller one and controller two, you would be able to play the game as Simon Belmont from Castlevania.
+In 1991 Electronic Gaming Monthly published an April Fools' joke stating that after resetting the game console five times and entering a code on both controller one and controller two, players would be able to play the game as Simon Belmont from Castlevania.

 Microsoft stated that Teenage Mutant Ninja Turtles II: The Arcade Game sold more copies than any other Xbox Live Arcade game in 2007.